SheGeeks/Frontend-Mentor-Projects/insure-landing-page/README.md

 ### What I learned

 Another great exercise in using multiple background images.
 I do wonder if it'll ever get any easier.
-AFter completing this challenge, I feel a lot more knowledgeable about how they work, especially when it comes to placement on top of another element and in or out of a div container.
+After completing this challenge, I feel a lot more knowledgeable about how they work, especially when it comes to placement on top of another element and in or out of a div container.

 I also learned how to work with repsonsive images using the `picture` tag, which was very convenient for this challenge.